godaddy/gasket/docs/guides/authoring-presets.md

 ## Background

-A preset is simply a package with Gasket plugins dependencies.
-Much like [babel presets] they allow common plugins to be grouped together, and loaded by way of a preset.
-Because presets are little more than collections of existing functionality, they very simply allow developers to codify their opinions
+Much like [babel presets], Gasket presets allow common plugins to be grouped and loaded together.
+They serve 2 purposes: to serve as codified sets of plugins, and to facilitate rapid creation of Gasket application.

-At GoDaddy, we have presets specifically tailored to internal sets of plugins, making maintaining standards around auth, styling, internalization, and more significantly easier.
+At GoDaddy, we have presets specifically tailored with internal sets of plugins, making maintaining standards around authentication, style, analytics, and more significantly easier.

 ## Naming